konas/twless/README.md

 # twless
-a coroutine library based on twisted and stackless python
+a coroutine framework based on twisted and stackless python.

+get tired with async/await,send/wait,yield...?try this framework to make things simpler and straighter.